autolab-fi/line-robot-curriculum/lessons/test_drive.md

 ## Conclusion
 Wasn't hard, was it?
-A tiny code though a giant leap towards building your robotics skillset. you have successfully acquired the skill to make the robot move.
+A tiny code though a giant leap towards building your robotics skillset.
+You have successfully acquired the skill to make the robot move.
 Now, you can proceed to the next lesson!